Sam the Sham: Sam the Sham and the Pharaohs

-In Dallas in 1961, Sam formed The Pharaohs, the name inspired from the costumes in Yul Brynner's portrayal as pharaoh in the 1956 film The Ten Commandments.
-The other members of The Pharaohs were Carl Miedke, Russell Fowler, Omar "Big Man” Lopez, and Vincent Lopez (no relation to Omar).
+In Dallas in 1961, Samudio formed the Pharaohs, the name inspired from the costumes in Yul Brynner's portrayal as pharaoh in the 1956 film The Ten Commandments.
+The other members of the Pharaohs were Carl Miedke, Russell Fowler, Omar "Big Man” Lopez, and Vincent Lopez (no relation to Omar).
 In 1962, the group made a record that did not sell and later disbanded.

 In May 1963, Vincent Lopez was playing for Andy and the Nightriders in Louisiana.
-When their organist quit, Sam joined.
-Andy and the Nightriders were Andy Anderson, David A. Martin, Vincent Lopez, and Sam.
+When their organist quit, Samudio joined.
+Andy and the Nightriders were Andy Anderson, David A. Martin, Vincent Lopez, and Samudio.
 The Nightriders became house band at The Congo Club, near Leesville, Louisiana.
-It was here that Sam took the name Sam the Sham from a joke about his lack of ability as a vocalist.
+It was here that Samudio took the name Sam the Sham from a joke about his lack of ability as a vocalist.

-In June 1963, The Nightriders headed for Memphis, Tennessee, and became the house band at The Diplomat.
+In June 1963, the Nightriders headed for Memphis, Tennessee, and became the house band at The Diplomat.
 In late summer 1963, Andy Anderson and Vincent Lopez left to return to Texas.
-Sam and bassist David A. Martin replaced them with drummer Jerry Patterson and guitarist Ray Stinnett and changed the band's name to Sam the Sham and the Pharaohs.
+Samudio and bassist David A. Martin replaced them with drummer Jerry Patterson and guitarist Ray Stinnett and changed the band's name to Sam the Sham and the Pharaohs.
 Shortly thereafter, the band added saxophonist Butch Gibson.